tiagoCuervo/JapaNet/README.md

 ### MobileNetV3

-The core of the MobileNetV3 Large[5] with an additional dense layer of size 1024 before the output layer with suitable number of outputs (4206) has been used for the purposes of our experiments.
-The training process has been performed with a *reduce-on-plateau* learning schedule, sparse categorical cross-entropy loss, Adam optimizer, batch size of 256 and for 100 epochs
+The core of the MobileNetV3 Large[5] model available in the keras.applications package with an additional densely connected layer ($units=1024$) followed by batch normalization, leaky ReLU ($\alpha=0.1$) and dropout ($rate=0.25$) layers before the final output layer with suitable number of outputs (4206) has been used for the purposes of our experiments.
+The training process has been performed with a random initialization of model weights, *reduce-on-plateau* learning schedule, minimal learning rate of 1e-4, sparse categorical cross-entropy loss, Adam optimizer, batch size of 256 and 100 epochs.

 **brief results?**